AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 ### Request example details

-The example above shows a request for the number of assets owned by user with IMS user ID of `exampleId`.
+The example above shows a request for the number of assets owned by user with the IMS ID `exampleId`.

 ### Response example details